The 5 Best Hoka Shoes for Nursing

 Cons

 The first thing you will notice about these shoes is how lightweight they are.
-Each pair weighs just 5 ounces, making them incredibly comfortable to wear all day long.
-Additionally, thanks to the synthetic textile upper and inner sole cushioning, your feet will be well supported and well ventilated.
+Each pair weighs just 5 ounces, making them incredibly comfortable to wear all day.
+Additionally, your feet will be well-supported and well-ventilated thanks to the synthetic textile upper and inner sole cushioning.

-As for the outsole design, that provides excellent grip on slippery surfaces without sacrificing flexibility or cushioning.
-The style of these trainers also makes them popular among nurses; they come in a variety of colors and have an attractive silhouette that won’t look out of place when paired with scrubs or other nursing uniforms.
+As for the outsole design, which provides excellent grip on slippery surfaces without sacrificing flexibility or cushioning, the style of these trainers also makes them popular among nurses; they come in a variety of colors and have an attractive silhouette that won’t look out of place when paired with scrubs or other nursing uniforms.

 And last but not least, the price point—which comes in at around $200—is relatively affordable given the quality of material used and the features offered by this shoe.